Honda CX series: CX500 Turbo

-The CX500 Turbo was released in 1982.
 The CX500 Turbo (also known as the CX500TC) was only produced for the 1982 model year.
-It was superseded by the CX650TD (CX650 Turbo; D=1983) for the 1983 model year, which was itself discontinued the same year.
-The 1982 CX500T was Honda's first production motorcycle to have programmed fuel injection system.
-With redundant fail-safe systems working in tandem with a separate ignition system.
+It was superseded by the CX650TD (CX650 Turbo; D=1983) for the 1983 model year, which also only lasted for one year.
+The 1982 CX500T was Honda's first production motorcycle to have a programmed fuel injection system, with redundant fail-safe systems working in tandem with a separate ignition system.
 Electronic system failures were reported to the driver through two dashboard displays: an issue with the fuel injection system would light a "Fuel System" light on the dashboard and an issue with the ignition would flash the "TURBO" indicator.

-The CX500TC powerplant was based on the water-cooled V-twin with four pushrod-operated overhead valves per cylinder configuration used in the CX500 introduced a few years earlier.
-The engine case look was retained nearly intact from the original CX500.
-The turbocharger, at peak boost providing approximately 19 psi boost nearly doubles the power output of the engine.
-The engine case is changed to accept the larger crankshaft bearings of the CX650 released in the same year, while the suspension, brakes, frame and fairing all differ significantly from the earlier CX500 and the Pro-Link rear suspension and TRAC (Torque Reactive Anti-dive Control) were used on the CX500EC (released 1982) and CX650ED (released 1983) models.
+The CX500TC powerplant was based on the water-cooled V-twin, with four pushrod-operated overhead valves per cylinder, essentially the same configuration used in the CX500 introduced a few years earlier.
+The engine case styling was retained nearly intact from the original CX500.
+The turbocharger at peak boost provided approximately an extra 19 psi, nearly doubling the power output of the engine.
+The engine case was changed to accept the larger crankshaft bearings of the CX650 released in the same year, while the suspension, brakes, frame and fairing all differed significantly from the earlier CX500.
+Pro-Link rear suspension and TRAC (Torque Reactive Anti-dive Control) were also used on the CX500EC (released 1982) and CX650ED (released 1983) models.